Multisite Domain Mapping (13 posts)

 @Tom– I’ve never had a good experience with Godaddy hosting and WordPress.
 In fact, I won’t even work on client sites that choose to host with Godaddy.

 Neither GoDaddy or Lunarpages offer WordPress Multisite, although neither have that clearly stated on their sites.
-There is a collective in the NYC Wordpress group called Tadpole Collective that offers cheap multisite WordPress hosting (http://tadpole.cc).
+There is a collective in the NYC WordPress group called Tadpole Collective that offers cheap multisite WordPress hosting (http://tadpole.cc).
 I joined them and it is perfect for me (I outgrew Lunarpages shared hosting but only had one website getting any real traffic and didn’t want to pay for a professional hosting solution).
 Best wishes.